Department of Geosciences Graduate Degree Handbook

 Graduate Coursework

-Your program of study (GS6) requires a listing of the courses you have completed and those you plan to complete during your program.
+Your GS6 must list all courses you have completed and those you plan to complete during your degree.
 We recommend making an outline of your coursework before starting the GS6.
-The course credit requirements for both the MS and PhD degrees are listed below and in the Geosciences Overview of Policies and Procedures (pg.
-5).

-Application for graduation must be complete by the deadline of the semester you intend to graduate.
-Deadlines are located on the Grad School deadline dates website.
-If your timeline extends to the next semester, you can re-submit the form with the new term date.
-If you are summer graduate, but want to walk and have your name listed in the commencement announcement for spring, the GS25 will need to be submitted early in spring.
-Please see the spring deadlines for that date.
+To graduate, you must submit the GS25: Application for Graduation by the deadline for the semester you plan to finish.
+View current deadlines on the Grad School deadline dates website.
+If your timeline extends to the next semester, you can re-submit the GS25 form with the new term date.
+Summer graduates who want to walk and have their name listed in the commencement announcement for spring, must submit the GS25 early in spring semester- refer to the spring deadlines for that specific date.

 For information on commencement, please see the CSU Commencement website, and the Grad School Commencement website.
 In addition, each department will have a small commencement ceremony for their students.
 You can attend any, all, or none of these ceremonies as you wish.
 Please plan accordingly and obtain regalia as instructed.